MuiruKamau/Microsoft_Movie_Analysis/README.md

 The project will begin by conducting a thorough analysis of data from Box office Mojo, IMDb and The movie Database for the 2014 - 2019 period, including revenue, genre.
 These insights will be used to develop a set of recommendations for Microsoft's new movie studio

 ***

+## Business Problem

+Business Problem: "Cracking the Code to Box Office Success: Genre Selection for Microsoft's New Movie Studio"

+The objective of this business problem is to determine the optimal genre(s) for Microsoft's new movie studio to produce in order to achieve commercial success at the box office.

+* Which genres have historically generated the highest average gross earnings?

+ * Which genres have received the highest average ratings from audiences and critics?

+* Which genres have the highest total gross earnings overall?

+* Which movie genre has the highest number of movies produced?

+***